Hal Chase: Career

 He left the team again and returned to the California League in September of the 1908 season.
 Chase reportedly had been angry that Kid Elberfeld was hired over him to manage the team.
-He claimed that the Yankees’ management had fed a negative story about him to a local newspaper.
+He claimed that the Yankees' management had fed a negative story about him to a local newspaper.
 He played out the rest of the season and paid a fine to get reinstated for the 1909 season.

 Late in the 1910 season, Chase took over as player-manager from George Stallings.
 Stallings alleged that Chase was “laying down” in games, ostensibly with the goal of replacing Stallings as manager as the team's fortunes sank.
 He informed the team that he would resign if Chase was not released.
 In September, Stallings was called to a meeting with Yankees management where he was fired as manager in favor of Chase.
 In 1911, he managed the team to a 76–76 record and quit as manager following the season.

 He signed a three-year contract with the Yankees before the 1913 season, but his hitting fell off that season, hitting only .221.
 Chase had battled injuries that impaired his play.
 Frank Chance stated that he worried that Chase was "laying down."
 Chance clarified that he was referring to the question whether Chase would put forth the effort necessary to overcome the current slump.
 These factors combined led the team to field offers for the player.
 On June 1, 1913, Yankees traded him to the Chicago White Sox for Babe Borton and Rollie Zeider.

-Before the 1914 season, Chase jumped from the White Sox to the Buffalo Blues of the Federal League.
-White Sox owner Charles Comiskey filed an injunction to prevent Chase from playing citing a violation of the reserve clause.
-Chase challenged the injunction in court and won, becoming one of the only players to successfully challenge the reserve clause.
-The ensuing animosity between Comiskey and Chase would effectively permanently bar Chase from playing again in the American League.